-Don’t miss more helpful Fodor’s Chicago Travel Tips online, or with the indispensable Fodor’s Chicago guidebook, or with Fodor’s Ultimate Things to Do in Chicago Guide.
+INSIDER TIPDon’t miss more helpful Fodor’s Chicago travel tips online with Fodor’s Best Things to Do in Chicago Guide.
 Need a place to stay while you’re in town?
-Here are some Chicago hotels great for proximity to historic landmarks or featuring design-centric architecture.

 Top Picks for You